kumpan/unikorn/content/startpage/2020-05-20-startpage.md

       buttontext_mobile: Unikorn Marketing
     - tab_title: Web
       heading: Unikorn Web
-      text: Hundreds of web projects has given us a profound understanding of all the aspects regarding a web as a platform for small, medium, large and huge organisations.
-We call it Unikorn Web.
+      text: "Web projects in the hundreds have formed a profound understanding, as a whole, of webs as platforms for small, medium, large and multinational organisations.
+We call it Unikorn Web - A curated set of disciplines constructed under three pillars of expertise: Migration | Requirements |
+        Project Management."
       buttontext: Read more about Unikorn web
       buttontext_mobile: Read more
       buttonlink: /web/
     - tab_title: Strategy
       heading: Unikorn Strategy
       text: How to walk the walk and talk the talk is all about knowing who you are and where you are heading.
-You need a map to success.
-We are talking about Digital Strategies.
+A concept translatable to the digital scene and where a map to success is essential.
+We are talking about Digital Strategies - A cacophony we transform into a harmonious selection of channel strategies, web analysis, processes and ways of working expertise.
       buttontext: Read more about digital strategies
       buttontext_mobile: Digital Strategies
       buttonlink: /digital-strategies/